FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 3.rst

 CHANMAX.OUT (Figure 105) is a useful file that lists the maximum discharge, maximum water surface elevation, and respective times for each of those.
 Review this file for anomalies.
-Instability and volume conservation error can sometimes be traced back to cross sections with discharge values that are too high or discharge values that do not align with the water surface elevation and the time.
+Instability and volume conservation error can sometimes be traced back to cross-sections with discharge values that are too high or discharge values that do not align with the water surface elevation and the time.

 .. image:: ../img/Channel_Modeling_Guidelines/Chapter3/image32.png